ZongshunWang/zongshunwang.github.io/_pages/about.md

 Research Intereset
 ---
-My research interest lies in formal argumentation theory, which serves as a computational model for evaluating arguments in conflict situations.
-Within this field, my focus is on the study of argumentation semantics, particularly in broadening the evaluation scales for argument strength in quantitative argumentation.
+My research interest lies in formal argumentation theory, which serves as a computational model for evaluating arguments in complex environments.

 Conference Papers
 ---